Home » Liver Cancer Specialist In Singapore

 Consult our dual fellowship-trained liver cancer surgeon for an accurate diagnosis and discuss a suitable treatment plan in Singapore today.

 These surgical treatments offer the best chances of curing liver cancer, particularly when the cancer is localised and has not spread extensively.
+A liver cancer surgeon will evaluate the tumour’s position and determine the most effective plan for surgery.

 For patients with cirrhosis or specific tumour characteristics, a liver transplant may be recommended.
 This procedure involves replacing the diseased liver with a healthy liver from a donor.
+It is often the preferred option when a liver cancer specialist deems the liver too scarred to function properly after a resection.

 Non-surgical treatments are available for patients who may not be eligible for surgery.